CJ-2/software-engineering-project/README.md

 # Project Objectives
 1-    Easy to use UI/UX.

 2-    Multiple genres to choose from to attract more audience.

 3-    Score tracking to add more challenge and fun.

 4-    Setting menu to edit the audio and sound effects.

 5-    An easy to remember logo to make an identity for the app.

 6-    Each genre has multiple levels that goes harder until the final level.

 7-    A logo that is easy to remember.

 8-    a progress bar to show how many questions are remaining.

 9-    Every quiz will have a duration shown.

-10-   a description about the quiz content
+10-   a description about the quiz content.

 11-   the ability to create quizzes from inside the app.

 12-   a good animation for the visuals.

 13-   database creation.

 14-   The game must be harder each level